Homepage / Zinc

 Zinc

 What is zinc?
-What is worth knowing
+What you should know

 The chemical element known as zinc is a transition metal belonging to the zinc group.
 Although many people associate it primarily with technological applications, its properties are widely used by medicine.